 For penmanship, I return back to Handwriting Without Tears curriculum.
 For first grade, I use Printing Power.
 Handwriting without Tears is a favorite publisher for me.
 But, as in previous years, I don’t purchase the kits.
 I just use the workbooks.
 They are largely self-explanatory, and very user friendly.

 For writing in first grade, we don’t do a lot of original writing.
 At this age, they are still working on making letter formation automatic.
 So it’s too much to expect them to be able to coherently put their thoughts on paper.
 Instead, we do copywork.
 Not only does this give more penmanship practice, but reading practice as well.
 And I appreciate the exposure copywork gives to different forms of writing, as well as to historical facts and figures.

-For copywork, I use packets I purchase on CurrClick (just search for copywork).
+For copywork, I use packets I purchase on CurrClick (editor’s note: this site went defunct in 2019).
 But you can create your own using a handwriting worksheet generator.
 Copywork can be anything from poems to parts of stories, quotes or facts about historical figures and events, or proverbs and sayings.
 It can be anything you like.

 For first grade spelling, I use an intro to vocabulary workbook-style spelling book.
 I like the Spectrum Spelling books, as they use the same phonics systems that I used in Kindergarten.
 We do Spelling every day, 1 lesson per day.
 By the end of first grade, my girls will have completed Spelling 1 and Spelling 2.

 I introduce grammar in first grade, as an extension of reading fluently.
 My goals here are for them to get to know the kinds of sentences we use (questions, statements, exclamations) and the two main kinds of words we use (verbs and nouns).
 To do this, I use Growing with Grammar.